 The FFN Training Department provides ongoing training opportunities for staff at all levels.
-A bi-monthly calendar of training is provided to all FFN staff on a monthly basis.
+A bimonthly calendar of training is provided to all FFN staff on a monthly basis.
 Abundant training opportunities to earn CEU's are offered to certified staff or staff seeking certification.
 Some examples of these training opportunities include Quality Home Visits, Permanency Values, Sexual Safety, Human Trafficking, and Safety Planning.
 In addition Learning Groups on the Florida Safety Practice are scheduled monthly.

 FFN continues to devote a segment on supervisory discussion, including consultation in the safety practice, into the Supervising for Excellence (SFE) training.
 FFN makes this training available to supervisors for the GAL, DCF or providers.
 This training is required for all new FFN supervisors.
-It is also open to case management mentors(STAR Mentors).
+It is also open to case management mentors (STAR Mentors).

-A Certification Support Team approach is in place for new Family Services Counselor (FSC's) proceeding through the Florida Certification Process.
+A Certification Support Team approach is in place for new Child Welfare Case Managers (CWCMs) proceeding through the Florida Certification Process.
 The Certification Support Team looks at ways to:

-- Support trainees in the new certification process utilizing a team approach (Unit Manager, FFN Trainer, University of West Florida Trainer, and Quality Management Specialist)
+- Support trainees in the new certification process utilizing a team approach (Unit Manager, FFN Trainer, University of West Florida Trainer, and Specialists)

 - Identify training needs

 - Measure transfer of learning

-A full day of training on the FCB certification process requirements, tracking activities, competencies with FSC's completing pre-service training/post-testing as well as fivemonth meetings is now part of Culture Week .
+A full day of training on the FCB certification process requirements, tracking activities competencies with CWCMs completing pre-service training/post-testing as well as five-month meetings is now part of Culture Week.
 A Toolkit guides case managers and supervisors in necessary requirements.
 Recently supervision forms have been revamped to focus on the Core Competencies.
+During FY18-19, additional training will be provided for supervisors focusing on supervisory reviews and consultation.